AdobeDocs/campaign-web.en/help/v8/call-center/gs-custom-channel.md

 ---
 audience: end-user
-title: Get started with custom external channels
+title: Get started with custom channels
-description: Learn how to create and send custom external channel deliveries with Adobe Campaign Web
+description: Learn how to create and send custom channel deliveries with Adobe Campaign Web
 exl-id: b4336a0a-d845-4024-a06b-400fce1316a4
 ---
-# Get started with custom external channels {#gs-custom-channel}
+# Get started with custom channels {#gs-custom-channel}

-You can, directly from Adobe Campaign Web UI, orchestrate and execute deliveries based on custom external channels integrated with third-parties.
-The creation of the custom external channel is performed in the Client Console.
+You can, directly from Adobe Campaign Web UI, orchestrate and execute deliveries based on custom channels integrated with third-parties.
+The configuration of the custom channel is performed in the Client Console.

-You can configure custom channel external deliveries in workflows or as standalone deliveries, define your audience, and generate customizable export files with all necessary contact and personalization data.
+Two types of custom channels are supported, external and API.
+With external channels, Campaign generates customizable export files with all necessary contact and personalization data.
+With API channels, messages are sent to the target profiles via the API configured.

->[!NOTE]
->
->Reporting is not available in the Web UI for custom channel external deliveries.
-You must browse to the Client Console to access reports.
+You can add custom channel deliveries in workflows or just use them as standalone deliveries.

 The steps below detail the procedure for a standalone (one-shot) delivery.
 Most steps are similar to call center deliveries.
 For more details, refer to this [page](../call-center/create-call-center.md).

-To create and send a new standalone custom external delivery, follow these main steps:
+To send a new standalone custom delivery, follow these main steps:

-1. Create the custom external channel, [read more](#create-channel)
+1. Configure the custom channel, [read more](#create-channel)
 1. Create the delivery, [read more](#create-delivery)
 1. Define the audience, [read more](#select-audience)
 1. Edit the content, [read more](#edit-content)
 1. Preview and send the delivery, [read more](#preview-send)

-## Create the custom external channel{#create-channel}
+## Configure the custom channel{#create-channel}

-First, you need to configure the custom external channel.
-Here are the main steps to perform in the Client Console:
+First, you need to configure the custom channel.
+Here are the main steps to perform in the Client Console.
+These steps are common to custom external and API channels:

 1. Configure the schema to add the new channel to the list of available channels.
+[Read more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/custom-channel.html#configure-schema){target="_blank"}
 1. Create a new routing external account.
+[Read more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/custom-channel.html#reate-ext-account){target="_blank"}
 1. Create a new delivery template associated to the new channel.

-For more details, refer to the [Client Console documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/custom-channel.html)
+[Read more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/custom-channel.html#create-template){target="_blank"}

+Custom API channels require additional configuration.
+[Read more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/custom-channel.html#api-additional){target="_blank"}

 ## Create the delivery{#create-delivery}